git-ogawa/usbcamGUI/README.md

 - ubuntu 18.04 LTS
 - Raspberry Pi OS (32bit)
-- Windows 10 (partially supported)
+- Windows 10 (partially supported, in development)

 ## Camera
-I verified with cameras listed below. `Raspberry Pi Camera module V2` is also supprted because it can be treated as a USB device with opencv.
+I verified with cameras listed below. `Raspberry Pi Camera module V2`with Raspberry Pi is also supprted because it can be treated as a USB device with opencv.

 - Logicool C270